heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 There are two main caching models:

-- **Expiration model**: the cache is invalidated after a certain amount of time.
+- **Expiration model**: the cache is valid for a certain amount of time.
-- **Validation model**: the cache is invalidated when the data is modified.
+- **Validation model**: the cache is valid until the data is modified.

 Expiration and validation are two mechanisms that can be used to control caching.